What is a Jumbo Loan? 8 Things Homebuyers Should Know

-Posted by Gary Ashton on Thursday, August 1st, 2019 at 12:54pm.
+Posted by Gary Ashton on Thursday, June 20th, 2024 at 9:47am.

 What Is a Jumbo Loan?

-A jumbo mortgage is a mortgage that is higher than the conforming loan limit of $417,000.
-Jumbo loans are usually used to acquire luxury properties.
-Often, jumbo loans are used to buy a primary residence or vacation home.
+Jumbo loans are usually used to acquire luxury properties, including both primary residences and vacation homes.
 Sometimes, these mortgages are used to purchase an investment property.
-In some expensive home markets, jumbo loans are required to purchase more modest homes, simply because the cost of housing in those areas is so high.
+In some expensive home markets, jumbo loans are required to purchase more modest homes simply because the cost of housing in those areas is so high.

 How Do Jumbo Loans Work?

 For the borrower, jumbo loans work much the same as a regular loan would.
-Your lender will work with the borrower to make sure they are a good candidate for the loan.
+The lender will work with the borrower to make sure they are a good candidate for the loan.
 Since the loan is for a higher dollar amount, the requirements to qualify may be a bit more challenging.

 After the application process is complete and the loan is offered, paying the mortgage is the same as for any other loan—just with a higher payment.